movivi/movivi/README.md

 I'm **Mo**.
 I'm curious about how our **memories** and **emotions** are *malleable* 😔 ➡ 😀

-I use this space to store <ins>reproducible scripts</ins> I compiled for my past projects 🔭
+I use this space to store <ins>reproducible scripts</ins> I compiled for my projects 🔭

 Also this space moonlights as a portfolio of a *self-taught* coder 🤖

+Hope the repositories are of any help [especially to newbie coders] ⚡

+Can reach out to me via: [email](mohith96@connect.hku.hk)

 <br/>
 <br/>